 - $176,348 - Average amount of debt for medical students who graduated in 2014

-According to this U.S. News & World Report article, the average amount of debt medical school students graduated with in 1992 was $50,000, which equates to just over $84,000 in 2014 when adjusted for inflation.
+According to this U.S. News & World Report article, the average amount of debt medical school students who graduated within 1992 was $50,000, which equates to just over $84,000 in 2014 when adjusted for inflation.
 Today, the average med school student graduates with more than twice as much debt as the average student did just over 20 years ago.

 These med school debt statistics all lead to the burning question: Is it worth it?
 Is it worth almost a decade of rigorous curriculum and training so physically and mentally demanding that it leads to exhaustion and nearly insurmountable debt?
 Truth be told, the fact remains that most medical students are still able to obtain a relatively well-paying job upon graduation, which makes paying off such debt a bit more practical.
 Also, and perhaps more intrinsically significant, is the basis that there is no greater calling in the world than the ability to save lives and help people, a virtue that cannot be represented by financial value.
 So for now, I still find it tough to answer whether or not it’s worth it with a definitive ‘no.’ But I fear we are rapidly trending in the wrong direction.

 The entire medical profession is in a constant flux of transformation.
 In his book titled, The Social Transformation of American Medicine, Pulitzer Prize-winning professor Paul Starr depicts a few key differences between medicine today and medicine 150 years ago.
 “Medicine then rarely offered a path to wealth,” he wrote.
 Starr goes on to conclude that despite a scarcity of data, most physicians were middle-to-lower class citizens.
 I hesitate to compare medicine today to medicine during the Civil War era, but that partially portrays just how radical the transformation has been.